WhiskeyRant/decktuner-bot/README.md

 - Once the `!close` command has been sent in a workshop by the chosen pilot, the feedback process will begin
 	- The user will be asked for feedback on each participating tuner.
 Once the process is complete, the workshop will be closed.

-### Lead Tuner Promotion
+### Pro Tuner Promotion
-- anytime a user gets points that would put their score past 30, they will get automatically promoted to a Lead Tuner role
+- anytime a user gets points that would put their score past 30, they will get automatically promoted to a Pro Tuner role
 	- this includes the !setpoints command

 ### `!close`